LemmyNet/lemmy-docs/src/en/about/guide.md

 Next thing to do is upload your profile picture, give the settings page `(https://your.server/settings)` a good once-over (and do come back to it when you’ve been on Lemmy a week or so just to make any tweaks that might help your experience) and get ready to introduce yourself.

-*Some interesting settings worth checking are: your default feed sorting filter bewteen subscribed, local or all and your default sorting type.*
+*Some interesting settings worth checking are: your default feed sorting filter between subscribed, local or all and your default sorting type.*

 While you can simply enjoy reading Lemmy, the real fun begins as you dive in and start participating yourself by posting, voting and commenting.

 To share a post, click the “Create Post” button on the top side of the screen.
 You’ll be taken to a form where you can enter an URL of the link or upload your image and input a title and body for the post.
-You will also need to enter the communitie where you’d like your post to appear.
+You will also need to enter the community where you’d like your post to appear.
 Before doing so, it’s a good idea to head to that communitie’s page and read the posting guidelines that appear on the right side of the screen.
-This will ensure you are abiding by the particular ethos of the communitie.
-For example, on the `!privacy` communitie, you are not allowed to promote proprietary software.
+This will ensure you are abiding by the particular ethos of the community.
+For example, on the [`!privacy@lemmy.ml`](https://lemmy.ml/c/privacy) community, you are not allowed to promote proprietary software.

 When all the fields are filled out, click “Create” and your post will go live.